gideonallred-478/google-cybersecurity-certificate/README.md

 - Variables, loops, functions
 - File handling
 - Using Python to automate security tasks
-- Faviorte: conditionals and loops.
+- Favorite: conditionals and loops.
 - Hardest: syntax when coding
 ---